 1. Increasing restrictions on other visa categories

-One of the unique aspects of the EB-5 program is its lack of restrictions.
-Immigrant investors need not worry about employment or education requirements; the EB-5 program only requires that participants invest in an American new commercial enterprise with legally sourced funds, and that their investment create full-time American jobs.
-When compared to the restrictions on other employment based visas it’s clear that the EB-5 program is significantly less restrictive.
+One of the unique aspects of the US EB-5 visa program is its lack of restrictions.
+Immigrant investors need not worry about employment or education requirements; the EB-5 program only requires that participants invest in an American new commercial enterprise with legally sourced funds and that their investment create full-time American jobs.
+When compared to the restrictions on other employment-based visas it’s clear that the EB-5 program is significantly less restrictive.

 2. The EB-5 program offers a faster path to Immigration

 Other visa categories have a much longer timeline before an applicant can obtain a visa, such as the EB-2 Program which can take upwards of 10 years.
 Compare that to the EB-5 program, which currently has no backlog of Indian applicants, meaning that Indian investors can apply to receive an EB-5 visa as soon as their I-526 petition is approved.